 Robert H. Cutler.
 Mr. Cutler has served as our Chief Legal Officer since July 2021.
-Mr. Cutler served as General Counsel of Synthetic Genomics, Inc. from February 2016 to August 2021, and General Counsel of LifeVantage Corporation from January 2012 to May 2015.
-Prior to that, he was Vice President of Business Development at Somaxon Pharmaceuticals and served in various legal and business development roles at Biogen, Inc. Prior to Biogen, Mr. Cutler worked as a corporate and securities lawyer for two large law firms.
+Mr. Cutler served as General Counsel of Viridos, Inc. (formerly Synthetic Genomics, Inc.), a synthetic biotechnology company, from February 2016 to August 2021, and General Counsel of LifeVantage Corporation, a nutrigenomics company, from January 2012 to May 2015.
+Prior to that, he was Vice President of Business Development at Somaxon Pharmaceuticals, a specialty pharmaceutical company, and served in various legal and business development roles at Biogen, Inc., a biotechnology company.
+Prior to Biogen, Mr. Cutler worked as a corporate and securities lawyer for two large law firms.
 Mr. Cutler earned a B.A. in Finance from the University of Utah and a J.D. from Brigham Young University.